qmk/qmk_firmware/docs/feature_programmable_button.md

 #### Return Value :id=api-programmable-button-get-report-return

-The bitmask of programmable buttons.
+The bitmask of programmable button states.

 ---